instil/harness-feature-flag-mobile-testing/README.md

 A Gradle project is located under `android/build.gradle`, which contains the Android Surge project containing the decoder code and JNI bindings to the SurgeCore project.

+### Qt Library

+A QMake based Qt project is located under the `qt/SurgeForQt` ddirectory, which contains the Qt library project, the unit tests and a demo app in a Qt subdirs project.

 ## Building

+### Prerequisites

 Prior to building the library ensure that you have cloned the project and acquired all its required dependencies by running the first-run Install Dependencies script.